There seems to be a conflict of interest between that which is highly viewable and that which is highly illuminating.

 Prior to the advent of radio, print publications served as the mass media, an altogether different format than the audio-visual one of today.
 Printed media highlights a definition of intelligence that prioritizes ordered, rational content.
 By its very nature, reading is a serious endeavor where you approach a text with your intellect alone, unaided by moving images or sound.
 Your mind is forced to rely on its own powers of contemplation as it follows the line of thought put forth in the text, requiring you to categorize information, make inferences, and use your rationale to detect abuses of logic.
 For this to be possible, the reader must maintain a certain detachment from the words on the paper,

 which is in fact encouraged by the distant, static text.
 But not so with tele-visual media – their way of communicating is antagonistic to typography’s way of communicating in that the bias of the technology itself promotes narrative inconsistency.
 It speaks primarily in one unrelenting voice: the voice of entertainment.
 After all, we rarely talk about television, but rather about what’s on television.
 The medium itself is poorly understood, whereas its content is obsessed over, as if the latter were not reliant on the former for its expression.
-The metaphorical nature of image-based media has meant that TV, computers and smartphones, with their very particular logic, have found their way into other areas of cultural life, bringing with them their message that not only is all the world a stage, but that the stage might as well be located in Las Vegas, one of the centerpieces of our
+The metaphorical nature of image-based media has meant that TV, computers and smartphones, with their very particular logic, have found their way into other areas of cultural life, bringing with them the message that not only is all the world a stage, but the stage might as well be located in Las Vegas, one of the centerpieces of our

 mile-wide, inch-deep culture.